 McCauley et al. (2000) conducted trials with caged sea turtles and an approaching-departing single air gun to gauge behavioral responses of green and loggerhead sea turtles.
 Their findings showed behavioral responses to an approaching air gun array at 166 dB re: 1 micro Pascal rms and avoidance around 175 dB re: 1 micro Pascal rms.
 From measurements of a seismic vessel operating 3D air gun arrays in 100 to 120 meters water depth this corresponds to behavioral changes at around 2 kilometers and avoidance around 1 kilometer.
 Sea turtle habitats mostly occur in shallower water, often less than 20 meters deep.
-The propagation of an air gun array in such water depths may be vastly different than that for the array measured in 120 meters deep would be significantly worse, that is the signal would not carry as far.
+The propagation of an air gun array in such water depths may be vastly different than that for the array measured in 120 meters deep would generally expect that sound propagation in water less than 20 meters deep would be significantly worse, that is the signal would not carry as far.
 But under some circumstances dictated by the seabed properties, this may not be so.
 Avoidance behavior and physiological responses from airgun exposure may affect the natural behaviors of sea turtles (McCauley et al. 2000).